clipperhouse/netlify/content/go-csharp.md

 C# now has `Span<T>` which is very much like Go's slices.
 They are small, lightweight structs that represent a view into the backing array.
 Really nice.

-A gotcha in both languages: if you have a view into a backing array (Go slice or C# span), and you mutate the backing array, unpredictable things will happen.
+A gotcha in both languages: if you have a view into a backing array (Go slice or C# span), and you mutate the backing array, you may find yourself unpleasantly surprised.
 It's really easy to do this in both languages.

 Your best bet is to ensure that writes to the array happen first, and then hand it off to the reading logic, and ne'er the two should be intertwined.
 In C#, `ReadOnlySpan<T>` offers some protection.
 I wish Go had that.

-### Namespaces
+### Accessibility/visibility

-Go doesn't have namespaces, the package is the namespace.
-Go also doesn't have static classes, which in C# are _de facto_ namespaces.
-Go will generally annoy if one tries to create deep namespace hierarchies.
-Instead, in Go, one is encouraged make subfolders (which are packages).
+In Go, members of a package or struct are either exported or not (by using upper or lower case names).

+In C#, these equivalents are `public` and `internal`/`private`. `internal` means package-scoped; `private` is narrower than that.

+If you want C# to feel like Go, use the `public` modifier for exported, and `internal` for unexported.
+C# has further modifiers if you wanna get into it.

 ### Testing